squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 **Scale X** - Number of frames before spawner can be used again after spawning an enemy

-**Rotation Y** - Visibility ModelData Index (bone to determine visibility must be called "VisNode").
+**Rotation Y** - Visibility ModelData Index (name of node to determine visibility must match this bone name).
 When visibility is toggled off by VIS0 animation, spawner will not spawn enemies.

 **Rotation Z** - Starting facing direction

 **Translation X,Y** - Position

-**Translation Z** - Motion Path ModelData Index (node to follow must be called "MoveNode")
+**Translation Z** - Motion Path ModelData Index (name of node to follow must match this bone name)

 ## Respawns